-In a healthy home I personally would not consider shelf and drawer liners made of PVC including fabric backed with PVC, or paper coated in PVC, rubber (which is high in VOCs), or cork (which is pressed together with a polyurethane adhesive).
+In a healthy home, I personally would not consider shelf and drawer liners made of PVC, including fabric backed with PVC, or paper coated in PVC, rubber (which is high in VOCs), or cork (which is pressed together with a polyurethane adhesive which offgasses as well).

-I consider EVA, polyethylene (PE/PET), polypropylene to be safe healthy plastics, especially for this application.
+I consider EVA, polyethylene, and polypropylene to be safe eco-friendly plastics, especially for this application.

-The following options are made for shelves, drawers (kitchen and other rooms), dressers and wire carts.
+The following options are made for shelves, drawers (kitchen and other rooms), dressers, and wire carts.
 Some can be used in the refrigerator.

 This post contains affiliate links.
 Upon purchase, I earn a small commission at no extra cost to you.

 1. EVA Plastic Liners

-I like non-PVC plastic liners with no adhesive on the back.
+I like non-PVC plastic with no adhesive on the back best for shelf liners.

 I like this clear EVA one from Amazon.

-You can also get a solid color for a heavy-duty EVA Drawer Liner (also non adhesive).
+You can also get a solid color heavy-duty EVA Drawer Liner (also non-adhesive).

 IKEA also makes EVA liners.

 2. Silicone Drawer Liners

-Silicone is very grippy – good for drawers or anywhere where you want things to grip to it.
+Silicone is very grippy – it’s good for drawers, cabinets, refrigerators, freezers, desks, or anywhere where you want things to grip to it.

 Silicone liners are non-toxic, I find I need to air it out for a few hours when it’s brand new.
 They do not contain an adhesive.

 3. Polyethylene (PE/PET) Liners

-Polyethylene is easier to slide items across and so it’s better for kitchen shelves.
+Polyethylene (PE) is easier to slide items across and so it’s better for kitchen shelves.

 4. Liners for Wire Shelves

-These are a thicker and sturdier plastic used to add a stable layer to wire shelves.
+These liners are a thicker and sturdier plastic used to add a stable layer to wire shelves.

 Polypropylene (PP) is one of the safest plastics.

 5. Paper, Cloth & Wallpaper

-When I was a child we used paper to line our kitchen cabinet shelves and drawers so I’m partial to this non-plastic look.
+When I was a child we used paper to line our kitchen cabinet shelves and drawers, so I’m partial to this plastic-free look.

 Some of the old-school ones are actual paper (this one is not coated with PVC) and they are harder to find.
-The paper ones I usually see are now backed or coated with PVC.
+Many of the paper ones are now backed or coated with PVC.
 Many are scented now, so be sure to check.

 You can use an actual wallpaper, and a non-toxic wallpaper glue if you prefer that look.